5 October 1910 revolution: The triumph of the revolution

 Rebels march with the Carbonária flag on Rotunda Square on 5 October 1910.

 On the night of 4 October morale was low amongst the monarchical troops stationed in Rossio Square, due to the constant danger of being bombarded by the naval forces and not even Couceiro's batteries, strategically placed there, could bring them comfort.
 In the headquarters there were discussions about the best position to bomb the Rotunda.
 At 3am, Paiva Couceiro departed with a mobile battery, escorted by a municipal guard squad, and positioned himself in Castro Guimarães Garden, in Torel, waiting for daybreak.
 When the forces in Rotunda began to fire on Rossio, revealing their position, Paiva Couceiro opened fire, causing casualties and sowing confusion amongst the rebels.
 The bombardment continued with advantage towards the monarchical side, but at eight in the morning Paiva Couceiro received orders to stop fighting, as there would be an armistice of an hour.

-Meanwhile, in Rossio, after Paiva de Couceiro's departure with the battery, the morale of the monarchical troops, which considered themselves helpless, deteriorated even more due to the threats of bombardment by the naval forces.
+Meanwhile, in Rossio, after Paiva Couceiro's departure with the battery, the morale of the monarchical troops, which considered themselves helpless, deteriorated even more due to the threats of bombardment by the naval forces.
 Infantry 5 and some members of Light Infantry 5 insisted that they would not oppose a naval landing.
 Confronted with this fraternization with the enemy, the commanders of these formations went to the headquarters, where they were surprised with the news of the armistice.

 Proclaimed by major military forces, all armed and aided by the popular contest, the Republic now has its first day of History.
 The unfolding of the events, by the time of writing, can feed all hope for a definite triumph. [...]
 It's hard to imagine the enthusiasm that runs through the city.
 The people are truly crazy with satisfaction.
 It could be said that the entire population of Lisbon is on the streets, cheering the republic.